Alternative Investment Market (AIM) Portfolio

 Lightbulb with Flower

-• Exempt from IHT if the initial investments into AIM securities were purchased at least two years before the time of death and remained in AIM securities up to the date of death.
+• Qualifying AIM securities must have been purchased at least two years before the date of death with the monies remaining in qualifying AIM securities up to the date of death.

 We do have to point out that AIM securities are regarded as high risk and trading liquidity cannot be guaranteed.
 Investors should only contemplate investing in such equities if they can afford to lose any of the capital committed.